Modern Malaysian highway at sunset

 180+

-Countries recognizing the Malaysian IDP.
+Countries that recognise the Malaysian IDP.

 24/7

-Availability of road emergency services.
+Availability of roadside emergency services.

 The International Driving Permit (IDP)